netdata/netdata/docs/overview/what-is-netdata.md

 -   **Monitor**: Netdata's health watchdog uses hundreds of preconfigured alarms to notify you via Slack, email, PagerDuty and more when an anomaly strikes.
 Customize with dynamic thresholds, hysteresis, alarm templates, and role-based notifications.
--   **Troubleshoot**: 1s granularity helps you detect analyze anomalies other monitoring platforms might have missed.
+-   **Troubleshoot**: 1s granularity helps you detect and analyze anomalies other monitoring platforms might have missed.
 Interactive visualizations reduce your reliance on the console, and historical metrics help you trace issues back to their root cause.
 -   **Store**: Netdata's efficient database engine efficiently stores per-second metrics for days, weeks, or even months.
 Every distributed node stores metrics locally, simplifying deployment, slashing costs, and enriching Netdata's interactive dashboards.